pedroparkero12/simple-crud/readme.md

-Simple Comment System using Laravel and VueJS
+Simple CRUD using Laravel and VueJS

 Download the zip file run migrations and run npm install.